arnobt78/BookStore-NodejsWebPage/README.md

 # Book-Store

-BookStore is a simple demo web application where one can upload the book in the store by choosing the genre and also delete it from the DataBase.
+BookStore is a basic sample web application that allows users to add books and remove them from the database by selecting the genre.

 # Keywords